CN3ves/5-/docs/index.md

   * **Abilities** represent any particular action that the character has mastered, a signature move or a personalised take on a regular skill.
 Abilities add an extra twist the character's skill and provide the opportunity to add special effects to an action.
   > *Fast talking is important for an illusionist to keep the audience both engaged and distracted, it is a deception skill that can have the added effect of confusing the target.
 Thus the character has the ability Words of Confusion*.
 Characters may start with one ability.
 <details><summary><i>Examples for abilities</i></summary>
-  Counter attack: counter attack on successful defence. <br>
+  <i>Counter attack: counter attack on successful defence. <br>
   Freezing Bolt: add freezing effect to a ice spell. <br>
   Fire Ball: add shape to a fire spell. <br>
   Noble Families: add knowledge of Noble lineages. <br>
   Magic Brawling: add magic effect to unarmed attacks <br>
   Aim: Make ranged attacks more precise. <br>
-  Optimization: Calculate the optimal strategy to outmanoeuvre the enemy.<br>
+  Optimization: Calculate the optimal strategy to outmanoeuvre the enemy.</i><br>
 </details>

   * **Conditions** reflect unusual effects the character acquired during adventuring, a specific change to the character's state.
 Conditions may be temporary, curable or permanent depending on their severity and how they were acquired.
   > *A character fails of a cliff and brakes is leg.
 It is decided that the broken leg condition can be healed, but the medical intervention.
 If the intervention is successful, the broken leg condition is now temporary, and requires only some time and rest to be removed.
 However, if the medical treatment is provided by someone unskilled, it may need to a permanent injury.*
 <details><summary><i>Examples for conditions</i></summary>
-  Poisoned: The character is physically ill and weak. <br>
+  <i>Poisoned: The character is physically ill and weak. <br>
   Paralysed: The character cannot move or act. <br>
   Asleep: The character is unaware of his surroundings. <br>
   Silenced: The character cannot produce meaningful words and sounds. <br>
   Hidden: The character cannot be seen.<br>
-  Optimal position: The character as an advantage on the target due to his positioning.<br>
+  Optimal position: The character as an advantage on the target due to his positioning.</i><br>
   </details>